Empty product: In computer programming

 (Please note: prod is not available in the math module prior to version 3.8.)

-This convention helps avoid having to code special cases like "if length of list is 1" or "if length of list is zero" as special cases.
+This convention helps avoid having to code special cases like "if length of list is 1" or "if length of list is zero."

 Multiplication is an infix operator and therefore a binary operator, complicating the notation of an empty product.
 Some programming languages handle this by implementing variadic functions.
 For example, the fully parenthesized prefix notation of Lisp languages gives rise to a natural notation for nullary functions: